matthewjrobinson24/networking/csqs.md

     VVRGLTgK
 ___________________________________________________________________________________________________________
 What type of header does TCP build to perform the checksum function?
-Provide your answer in ALL CAPS and converted to BASE64. -
+Provide your answer in ALL CAPS and converted to BASE64. - PSEUDO HEADER

+    UFNFVURPIEhFQURFUgo=
 ___________________________________________________________________________________________________________